Integralist/integralist.co.uk/content/posts/go-interfaces.md

 Meaning that this refactor could be considered 'good enough' for our use cases.
 Your values and standards may differ, and so you need to consider your options for how you might what to design this solution in such a way that it would allow you to not be reliant at all on HTTP as the transport mechanism.

-> Note: we'll revisit this code later and consider other options for completely removing any form of coupling.
+> Note: we'll revisit this code later and consider another refactor that will help clean up this first pass of code decoupling.

 But first, let's look at how we might want to test this code.